riot/examples/webpack/README.md

 ## ES6 using Babel

 You can add ES6 support as shown in riotjs-loader's example.
-All you have to do is change webpack's modules to
+All you have to do is edit `webpack.config.js` and change webpack's modules to

 ```js
 module: {